onnx.h#

 -

-onnx::utils::OptionalField<int64_t> dim_value#
+onnx_light::utils::OptionalField<int64_t> dim_value#

 -

-class SparseTensorProto : public onnx::Message#
+class SparseTensorProto : public onnx_light::Message#

 - #include <onnx.h>